Is the Solomon Islands Worth Visiting in 2024?

 Yep, we got to share our meal with the reef sharks that swim up to the floating restaurant almost every night to enjoy the leftovers.
 Not a bad way to say goodbye to the day I guess.

-Gizo island hop
+Gizo island hopping

 I would say bright and early but it was still before sunrise so it was just early.
 Some might say too early (Kimmie hahaha) but you gotta ‘do it for the gram!’